TubercularOx/darkhaunter/fineline.md

 >
 > **- Rich Burlew, War and XPs c.368**

 The Monster in the Dark does not perfectly match the Hunting Horror.
 Rich made changes to its stats, sometimes to make it fit better, other times because it enabled the story.
-The fine line he refers to is the one he had to walk—keeping the Monster in the Dark recognizable as a Hunting Horror while ensuring it served the story in ways that sometimes diverged from its original form.
+The fine line he refers to is the one he had to walk: keeping the Monster in the Dark recognizable as a Hunting Horror while ensuring it served the story in ways that sometimes diverged from its original form.
 This balancing act made it possible to figure out eventually, but only with careful observation.

 ## Name